 American made some flights into Kennedy last night and is now operating a full schedule at all three airports, said Andrea Huguely, a spokeswoman for the Fort Worth, Texas-based carrier.
 The airline added one domestic and one international flight at Kennedy to assist customers affected by cancellations earlier this week.

-US Airways Group Inc. (LCC) expected to resume flights at both JFK and Newark this afternoon, said Todd Lehmacher, a spokesman.
+US Airways Group Inc. (LCC:US) expected to resume flights at both JFK and Newark this afternoon, said Todd Lehmacher, a spokesman.
 The airline plans to restart LaGuardia service tomorrow morning, although it’s hoping to complete an in-bound flight tonight from its hub at Charlotte, North Carolina, he said.

 “Cleanup work continues and engineering inspections are still being conducted,” Lehmacher said.